 - Saxo Bank: Best for advanced investors

-- eToro: Best for social trading and commission-free investing
+- eToro: Best for social trading and commission-free ETF investing

 Disclaimer: eToro is a multi-asset investment platform.
 The value of your investments may go up or down.
 Your capital is at risk.
 Other fees apply.
 For more information, visit etoro.com/trading/fees.